About San Telmo

 Some locals grumble about the value and quality offered by some of the restaurants in San Telmo, but it is a great place to enjoy seafood with spectacular views and a casual atmosphere.
 One of the specialties widely offered here is sea-bass baked in a cocoon of rock salt – which is great fun to watch served.
 If you don’t find a restaurant to your liking in heart of San Telmo, you won’t have to travel far to find a wide selection of top-notch country restaurants plus endless choices in nearby Port Andratx.

-There is an explosion of new great restaurants on Mallorca during 2015.
-Here abcMallorca give you the 12 hottest restaurants right now.
+There was an explosion of new great restaurants on Mallorca in 2015.
+Here abcMallorca give you the 11 hottest restaurants right now.
 Reserve your table now! […] The HOTTEST New Restaurants on Mallorca, right now!

 This modern restaurant, offers excellent views across the harbour and the town, serves Mediterranean cuisine at good value.
 The lobster paella has to be one of the best on Mallorca. […] Club de Vela Restaurant in Port d’Andratx